 #8: Sandy Brown Natural Color

 A Sandy brown natural color is a beautiful nude tone that compliments lighter skin tones.
 This shade of golden brown is achievable on natural level 7 and up, so you don’t grab too much red.
-There is a fine line between having a warm golden tone and looking too brassy.
+A fine line exists between having a warm golden tone and looking too brassy.
 Consider this when deciding if this hue will work for you.

 #9: Sandy Brown with Caramel Highlights

 A sandy brown with caramel highlights creates warm tones and depth to the hair.
-Caramel highlights are the ideal hue for women with naturally darker hair, as it tends to pull more warmth into the hair.
+Caramel highlights are ideal for women with naturally darker hair, as they pull more warmth into the hair.
 It’s also perfect for women looking for less of an ashy, cool tone.
 Caramel highlights combined with a sandy brown create a seamless grow-out.

 #10: Sandy Reddish Brown for Black Skin Tones